Quick Start

 You'll want to adapt your processing depending on the type of field, for example looping over lists.

-Accessing a simple value, where my_simple_field is the name of the field in the Model.
+Accessing simple values, using the name of the field in the Data Schema.

 Accessing a list of values, where my_list_field is the name of the field in the Model.

-# loop over all values in the list
+# Loop over the list of Simple fields

 item_value = list_item.value